 Want to make a profit on Amazon, eBay, Walmart, Jet, or any other online marketplace?
 Then you’re going to need the right e-commerce tools.

 This is why e-commerce tools are essential.
-Behind every successful online seller is an array of time-, money-, and sanity-saving apps and services.
-Make no mistake: e-commerce can certainly be a great way to earn an independent living on your own terms, but that doesn’t mean you need to do it alone.
-No seller can’t afford to manage everything manually, especially those aiming to grow and scale their businesses.
+Behind every successful online seller is an array of time-saving, money-saving, and sanity-saving apps and services.
+Make no mistake: multi-channel e-commerce can be a great way to grow your business, but that doesn’t mean you need to do it alone.
+No seller can’t afford to manage everything manually.

-Based on our experience in the e-commerce landscape, here’s a list of 14 of the most useful e-commerce tools out there.
+Based on our experience in the e-commerce landscape, here are 14 of the most useful e-commerce management tools out there.

 E-commerce Tools: Websites and Hosted Shopping Carts

-BigCommerce is a go-to e-commerce solution for merchants who sell through their own websites.
+BigCommerce is a go-to e-commerce solution for merchants who sell inventory on their own websites.
 The platform includes everything you need to build, launch, and drive traffic to your shopping cart or online storefront.
 In addition to its hosted e-commerce capabilities, BigCommerce makes it easy for sellers to list products on marketplaces such as Amazon, eBay, and Instagram.
-There’s a reason they call it BigCommerce: users tend to see big profit increases year after year.

-Shopify is another leading all-in-one platform providing tools that facilitate sales everywhere you do business: a hosted storefront, online marketplace sales, social media—even the trunk of your car.
-One significant benefit of Shopify is flexibility: unlike BigCommerce, Shopify doesn’t limit your subscription options by your number of sales, meaning you can sell as much you want using the basic plan.
-Other than that, the two services are fairly comparable, so the ideal choice comes down to which features and limitations, such as number of themes (Shopify has more) or transaction fees (BigCommerce doesn’t charge any), are most important to your business.
+Shopify is another leading all-in-one platform providing tools that facilitate sales everywhere you do business, from a hosted storefront, to online marketplace sales and social media.
+One significant benefit of Shopify is flexibility.
+The e-commerce marketplace doesn’t limit your subscription options by your number of sales, meaning you can sell as much as you want using the basic plan.

-WooCommerce is yet another online storefront solution, albeit very different than the two above.
-For one, it’s an open-source WordPress plugin, which means it’s highly customizable, but it only works on sites built on Wordpress, and you’ll need to download, install, and set it up yourself.
-But unlike Shopify, BigCommerce, or other alternatives, WooCommerce is completely free—there are no subscription costs, no premium plans, and no transaction fees.
+WooCommerce is another online storefront solution, albeit very different than the two above.
+For one, it’s an open-source WordPress plugin, which means it’s highly customizable.
+But, it only works on sites built on Wordpress, and you’ll need to download, install, and set it up yourself.
+On the plus side, unlike other alternatives, WooCommerce is completely free—there are no subscription costs, premium plans, or transaction fees.

 E-commerce Tools: Shipping

 One of our personal favorite e-commerce shipping and fulfillment solutions is Desktop Shipper.
-Desktop Shipper provides the same automation, real-time rate shopping, discounting, and batch processing features as to ShipStation and ShipWorks, all backed by a truly responsive support team.
+Desktop Shipper provides automation, real-time rate shopping, discounting, and batch processing features as well as the ability to define your unique shipping requirements for each of your integrations with a wide variety of shipping carriers and partners.
+They also provide a truly responsive support team.

 E-commerce Tools: Business and Product Management

 QuickBooks is the premier accounting solution for businesses of all sizes.
-Despite their ubiquitousness, the QuickBooks Desktop and Online services seem almost tailor-made for e-commerce businesses.
+The QuickBooks Desktop and Online services are tailor-made for small and large e-commerce businesses.
 Sellers can confidently accept payments, track their income and expenses, run reports, minimize their tax liability, and pay their employees, vendors, and contractors on time.
 QuickBooks also integrates with many e-commerce tools, including SellerActive.

 SkuVault is a cloud-based inventory and warehouse management system that takes the time and frustration out of keeping items in stock and accounted for.
-SkuVault users lower their out-of-stock rates by 90%, fulfill orders 87% faster, and ship items to the wrong address 83% less of the time than they would otherwise.
+SkuVault users lower their out-of-stock rates by 90%, fulfill orders 87% faster, and ship items to the wrong address 83% less of the time.
 Additionally, the service reduces labor costs and provides advanced inventory reporting, so users can find opportunities to save even more money.